-Renewing a certificate means creating a new certificate with the same name, key, and other a new serial number where all certificate subject information as the old one, but with a new, including the subject public key and subject key identifier, remain unchanged.
+Renewing a certificate means creating a new certificate with a new serial number where all certificate subject information, including the subject public key and subject key identifier, remain unchanged.

-The new certificate may have an extended validity period and a new serial number. may include new issuer information (e.g. different CRL distribution point, AIA and/or be signed with a different issuer key).
+The new certificate may have an extended validity period and may include new issuer information (e.g. different CRL distribution point, AIA and/or be signed with a different issuer key).

-Once renewed, the old certificate may or may not be revoked, but must not be reused for requesting further renewals, re-keyed, renewedkeys, or modified modifications.
+Once renewed, the old certificate may or may not be revoked but must not be reused for requesting further renewals, re-keys, or modifications.